Poland

 • up to PLN 40,723,200 for the period between 1 January 2024 and 30 June 2024, and

-(the amount range of a single daily rate is related to the amount of the minimum wage, which has recently been increasing on a semi-annual basis).
+• up to PLN 41,279,040 for the period between 1 July 2024 and 31 December 2024 (the amount range of a single daily rate is related to the amount of the minimum wage, which has recently been increasing on a semi-annual basis).

-Taxpayers whose revenue or costs exceed the amount of PLN 8 million in the previous tax year may be required to introduce an internal procedure regarding fulfillment of obligations resulting from the implementation of DAC6 until the end of 2018; otherwise, they risk a penalty in the amount up to PLN 2 million.
+Taxpayers whose revenue or costs exceed the amount of PLN 8 million in the previous tax year may be required to introduce an internal procedure regarding fulfilment of obligations resulting from the implementation of DAC6 until the end of 2018; otherwise, they risk a penalty in the amount up to PLN 2 million.

-Please also note that pursuant to Polish MDR rules, a tax scheme should be identified, inter alia, in case of payments, recognised as tax deductible costs, made to a related entity with its registered office, management board or place of residence in a country applying harmful tax competition (including those indicated in the EU list of non-cooperative jurisdictions for tax purposes), while the occurrence of a tax advantage or the value of the transaction remains irrelevant in such a case.
+Please also note that pursuant to Polish MDR rules, a tax scheme should be identified, inter alia, in case of payments, recognised as tax deductible costs, made to a related entity with its registered office, management board, or place of residence in a country applying harmful tax competition (including those indicated in the EU list of non-cooperative jurisdictions for tax purposes), while the occurrence of a tax advantage or the value of the transaction remains irrelevant in such a case.
 On 14 February 2023, the Russian Federation was included in the EU list of non-cooperative jurisdictions for tax purposes (the so-called blacklist of tax havens) adopted by the Council of the European Union.
 Thus, any transactions with related entities based in Russia should be identified as cross-border tax schemes.

 Limitation for cash payments